kyleabeauchamp/CBioTalk2014/slides.md

-% title: Towards Robust Kinetic Models at the Kinome Scale
+% title: Mapping the Metastable States of the Human Kinome
 % author: Kyle Beauchamp
 % author: Chodera Lab